What You Need To Know About Creating A Wedding Menu

 Essential Components of a Wedding Menu

-Main Courses represent the centerpiece of your wedding menu, typically featuring protein options paired with complementary sides.
+Main Courses represent the centerpiece of your wedding reception menu, typically featuring protein options paired with complementary sides.
 Traditional approaches include offering guests a choice between chicken, beef, fish, or vegetarian entrees.
 Modern trends lean toward offering multiple smaller portions, allowing guests to sample different proteins, or creating themed stations that reflect specific cuisines or cooking styles.

 Sides and Salads provide balance to your menu, adding fresh elements, different textures, and nutritional variety.
 Seasonal vegetables, grain-based salads, and fresh greens not only complement your main courses but also ensure vegetarian and health-conscious guests have satisfying options.
 Consider how these elements work together to create a cohesive flavor profile while providing visual appeal through different colors and presentations.